 Humidity can be tricky.
-No matter what type of climate you live in–dry or humid–you always ideally want to keep your indoor humidity as close to 50% as possible.
-Whether it’s too high or too dry, humidity can impact Indoor Air Quality and, ultimately, your family’s well being.
+No matter what type of climate you live in–dry or humid–you always ideally want to keep your indoor humidity between 30% and 60%.
+Whether it’s too high or too dry, humidity can impact Indoor Air Quality and, ultimately, your family’s well-being.
 From asthma to allergies, dust mites to mold spores, and more, get a handle on your indoor humidity to optimize your family’s health.

 Not only that but maintaining ideal indoor humidity in your Healthy Home also help those with sinusitis, bronchitis, and asthma.
 It turns out that a little moisture is good for our lungs and nasal cavities as our airways are lined with fluids.
 When the air’s too dry, our airways dry up and become irritated.
 When the air’s too humid, those airways risk becoming infected.

 Maintaining ideal indoor humidity in Healthy Homes also reduces the risk for pests.
 Most people are aware of allergies from pollen and other outdoor elements.
 However, dust mites and cockroaches are also the cause for many allergies.
 Microscopic particles made up of dried up body parts from dead bugs or even feces can wreak havoc on our respiratory systems and cause sneezing or itching.
 Humidity keeps those pests at bay.

 be mindful of your regional humidity

 In addition to seasonal humidity, it’s also important to consider your location.
 A home in Arizona is likely to be drier throughout the year than a home in Florida.
 Different regions have different household humidity needs.